electron/i18n/content/current/de-DE/docs/breaking-changes.md

 ### Entfernt: `webFrame.setLayoutZoomLevelLimits()`

 Chromium has removed support for changing the layout zoom level limits, and it is beyond Electron's capacity to maintain it.
-Die Funktion wurde in Electron 8.x veraltet und in Electron 9.x entfernt.
-Die Layout-Zoomgrenzen sind jetzt auf ein Minimum von 0 festgelegt.
-5 und ein Maximum von 5.0, wie definiert [hier](https://chromium.googlesource.com/chromium/src/+/938b37a6d2886bf8335fc7db792f1eb46c65b2ae/third_party/blink/common/page/page_zoom.cc#11).
+The function was deprecated in Electron 8.x, and has been removed in Electron 9.x.
+The layout zoom level limits are now fixed at a minimum of 0.25 and a maximum of 5.0, as defined [here](https://chromium.googlesource.com/chromium/src/+/938b37a6d2886bf8335fc7db792f1eb46c65b2ae/third_party/blink/common/page/page_zoom.cc#11).

 ### Verhalten geändert: Das Senden von Nicht-JS-Objekten über IPC wirft jetzt eine Ausnahme